Pengjie-W/HUST-OBC/README.md

     - chinese_to_ID.json
     - ID_to_chinese.json

-Source:’X’ represents "New Compilation of Oracle Bone Scripts", ’L’ represents the "Oracle Bone Script: Six Digit Numerical Code",’G’ represents "GuoXueDaShi" website, ’Y’ represents the "YinQiWenYuan" website, and ’H’ represents the HWOBC dataset, they are the sources of the data.
+Source:’X’ represents "New Compilation of Oracle Bone Scripts", ’L’ represents the "Oracle Bone Script: Six Digit Numerical Code",’G’ represents the "GuoXueDaShi" website, ’Y’ represents the "YinQiWenYuan" website, and ’H’ represents the HWOBC dataset, they are the sources of the data.
 ## Chinese OCR
 The code for training and testing (usage) is provided in the OCR folder.
 Includes recognition of 88,899 classes of Chinese characters.
 [Model download](https://figshare.com/s/7ec755b4ba77c6994ed2).
 Category numbers and their corresponding Chinese characters are stored in OCR/label.json.
 We have provided models and code with α set to 0.
 ## MoCo